How Google Photos joined the billion-user club

 Perhaps more than any other Google product of recent years, Photos has benefited from the company getting everything right—which, for a service borne of Google+, feels like a little miracle.

-From Apps to Hangouts to Photos
+From apps to Hangouts to photos

 Google proved persistent, and Sabharwal ended up joining the company in January 2009.
 He worked on Google Apps—now known as G Suite—and helped build some of Google’s first truly native apps for iOS and Android.
-Four years into his Google tenure, he moved over to a project which the company considered at the time to be of utmost importance: the Google+ social network.
+Four years into his Google tenure, he moved over to a project that the company considered at the time to be of utmost importance: the Google+ social network.

 At first, Sabharwal was responsible for Hangouts, Google+’s video-calling feature.
 After six months, he moved over to the service’s photo-sharing capabilities.
 They had recently received an impressive AI-infused upgrade—here I am praising it at the time—but Sabharwal concluded that his first responsibility was answering an existential question: What, exactly, should Google+ Photos be?